sarapetrovicx/transaction-management-system/README.md

 * Transactions are persisted in a **CSV file** instead of a database for simplicity.
 * The backend performs basic validation on transaction input.
 * The frontend communicates with the backend using HTTP REST requests.
+* Parts of the frontend implementation, mostly HTML templates and CSS styling, were assisted by AI tools, as my primary professional experience is focused on backend development rather than frontend development.
+* This documentation was also mostly generated with the assistance of AI tools.

 ---